cephasteom/zen-docs/docs/docs/parameters/special-parameters.md

 ```
 `degree` populates the `n` parameter using generic scale degrees and a preceding instance of the [scale](#scale) parameter (see above), from which it inherits the scales to derive its degrees from.
 It can handle single notes and polyphony, meaning that you can use it for lines and/or voicings.

-Using the stream's position in space, it calculates the scale then returns a note from the degrees provided. `degree` uses `1` for tonic, `2` for supertonic, and so on, rather than zero-indexing, to facilitate thinking in intervals.
+Using the stream's position in space, it calculates the scale then returns a note from the degrees provided. `degree` is zero-indexed, so uses `0` for tonic, `1` for supertonic, and so on.

 It can be combined with preceding instances of `n` using operators.
 ```js